Niels Hoegh Bronnum: First term (1913 – 1915)

 During this time, Brønnum also began an initiative to teach young men Numan to read with the hopes that they would go on to spread the Gospel.
-As he built relationships with community members, he learned the Bachama language of the natives and completely translated the Gospel of Mark for them.
+As he built relationships with community members, he learned the Bachama language of the natives and completely translated the Gospel of Mark.

 Working during the War (1914 – 1918)

 World War I began in 1914, around the same time Brønnum began his missionary career.
 Because the British had colonies in Nigeria, the threat of the Germans was heavily felt in Nigeria.
 In Numan, there was an instance where Brønnum and other missionaries were forced to evacuate their materials into the nearby colony.
 One of Brønnum's good friends and employees, Mallam Farato, chose to stay in Numan with his boss instead of going to Shellam to seek cover with the other missionaries.
 Though the Germans never actually came to Numan, Brønnum requested for his body to never be buried in the Islamic style if he were to die.